 Shoes must fit appropriately to help avert injury to the feet.

-Customary sneakers are not intended for such exercises.
-Running shoes need to bear shock with the goal that the muscles and joints of the knees and feet retain less strain.
+Customary sneakers are not intended for such workouts.
+These shoes need to bear shock with the goal that the muscles and joints of the knees and feet retain less strain.

 Not Worn Out